Milo Yiannopoulos’s ‘Sodomy Stone’

 Well, it’s good to see that Milo hasn’t lost his ability to shock or create controversy.
 No wonder no-one in the mainstream media is reporting on his latest act.

-[Photo: Michael Masters/Getty Images]One Comment
+[Photo: Michael Masters/Getty Images]About the Author:

 Leave A Comment